Get These Trendy Anarkali Suits For The Festive Month of Ramzan and Eid

-Islam is the world’s second largest religious group.
-It is a dominant religion in a number of Asian countries like Iran, Pakistan, Indonesia, Malaysia, Middle-East countries as well as North Africa.
-Apart from these, a number of other countries like India, Egypt, Russia and many more have a substantial Muslim population.
-Also, globalization and relocation of Muslims to different regions has made Eid a happening celebration in most of the countries.
-Indeed, it is a dazzling occasion that reinforces the spirit of joy beyond communities and national boundaries.
+Islam is the world’s second-largest religious group and is dominant in several Asian countries like Iran, Pakistan, Indonesia, Malaysia, Middle-East countries as well as North Africa.
+Other countries like India, Egypt, Russia, and many more have a substantial Muslim population.
+Adding this to the degree of globalization and relocation of Muslims to different regions has made Eid a time when the entire globe dazzles!

-The very essence of any festival lies in pampering yourself with a new wardrobe.
-People feast together during the suhur (pre-fast meal) and iftar (fast-breaking meal), putting efforts on looking presentable for every ritual.
-While most of the men wear their traditional pathani suits, the women usually opt for Pakistani style palazzo suits, shararas, Abaya suits and majestic anarkalis.
+The suhur (pre-fast meal) and iftar (fast-breaking meal), are the social hours for which being dressy a community norm.
+While most of the men wear their traditional pathani suits or kurta pajama sets, the women indulge in heavily embroidered Pakistani style palazzo suits, shararas, Abaya suits, and majestic Anarkali outfits.

 Color palettes and suit styles for women

 Green is the undisputed color staple of the community- the most auspicious color of Islam.
 Heavily embellished suits and lehengas in shades of green, form the color code during weddings, and celebration moments, like the Ramadan month.

 While medium to deep green is the typical Islamic shade, you can take a little diversion to variants like aqua, olive, mint, and pistachio, especially for the day.
 Well as a fashionista, it would best to pick your styles in other festive palettes, like rani pink, mustard, shades of blue, and, the classic black!

 There are plenty of ensembles and silhouettes that match the festive ambiance, out of which my first vote would go to sharara suits!
 Nothing beats the fanciful look of bell-bottoms that carry elaborateness and conciseness at the same time.